zabroski/project-2/README.md

 - Use functional components and class components appropriately.
 - Be deployed via GitHub and Surge.

+- **Optionally, you may incorporate a component library to design your app with approval**

 #### Your code must:

 - Be properly indented.